bcardarella/valid_attribute/README.markdown

   should have_valid(:name).when('TestName')
   should_not have_valid(:name).when('Test')

-  # Because 'shoulda-context' works off the the 'subject' we can set other values if necessary for a given validation test
+  # Because 'shoulda-context' works off the 'subject' we can set other values if necessary for a given validation test
   context 'password' do
     subject { User.new(:password_confirmation => 'password') }
     should have_valid(:password).when('password')